thelastpickle/stress-operator/documentation/prometheus.md

 # Prometheus Integration
-The tlp-stress operator provides rich integration with Prometheus in a couple of ways.
+The tlp-stress operator provides Prometheus itegration in a couple of ways.
 First, it exposes metrics for each `TLPStress` instance.
-Secondly, the operator provisions a Prometheus server.
+Secondly, the operator provisions a Prometheus server using the [Prometheus operator](https://github.com/coreos/prometheus-operator).
+The Prometheus operator is an optional dependency.

 ## Exposing Metrics
 A service is created for each TLPStress instance and exposes metrics on port 9500.
 The name of the service will be of the format `<TLPStress-name>-metrics`.
 Suppose we have a TLPStress instance named `stress-demo`.
 The operator will create a service that looks like: